Current Scenario of Real Estate in Nepal

-The demand for individual housing has increased expressively after the occurrence of an earthquake in the year 2015.
+The demand for individual housing has increased expressively after the occurrence of earthquake in the year 2015.

-According to real estate developers delayed in demand and sales generally, have doubled for plotting and individual houses in the valley.
+According to real estate developers delayed in demand and sales generally have doubled for plotting and individual houses in the valley.
 Earlier, the government of Nepal temporarily banned new construction after the massive earthquake hit the country.
-Later, the real estate industry faced turmoil due to the blockade and confusion over housing policy, however, with the clarity on policy and a gradually improving economy, the real estate industry is again growing.
+Later, the real estate industry faced turmoil due to the blockade and confusion over housing policy.
+However, with the clarity on policy and a gradually improving economy, the real estate industry is again growing.

-With the intensifying investment in real estate, Nepal Rastra Bank has taken corrective measure by reducing the limit of real estate lending for commercial purpose by 10 per cent.
+Therefore, with the intensifying investment in real estate, Nepal Rastra Bank has taken corrective measure by reducing the limit of real estate lending for commercial purpose by 10 per cent.
 In a new monetary policy, NRB has limited the loan value of collateral from 60 per cent earlier to 50 per cent.
 NRB’s corrective measure also shows that the investment in real estate sector is growing.

 Why People Prefer to Invest in Real Estate?

-Flipping house is a strategy of purchasing home at a lower price and then holding onto it for a certain period of time and sell it to a new buyer who is offering you more money than the initial investment.
+Flipping house is a strategy of purchasing home at lower price and then holding onto it for certain period of time and sell it to a new buyer who is offering you more money than the initial investment.

 Mandatory Documents for Registration of Housing Business